wwt/testing-time-java/README.md

 }
 ```

-Most of these tests will have a similar setup: create a person with a specific birthday, set the clock for the scenario,
+Most of these tests will have a similar setup: create a person with a specific birthday, set the date for the scenario,
 generate an optional notification, and verify the results.

 In this example we want to prove that on your birthday, you get a notification.
 We set Albert's birthday to 3/14/1879,